beamable/UnrealSDK/Docs/docs/guides/intro-microservices.md

 |---- MicroserviceName/
 |------ MicroserviceName.csproj
 ```

+!!! warning "Unreal and Version Control Systems"
+	Most Unreal `.[vcs]ignore` file templates you can find online ignore all `*.sln` files.
+Instead of doing that, make sure to only ignore in the root directory with this  `/*.sln` instead of `*.sln`.

+	In Git, you can also ensure your Microservice `.sln` is not ignored explicitly via `!/ProjectNameBeamable/ProjectNameBeamable.sln`.

 ### Create the Microservice Solution and Project
 **Make sure the editor is not running before starting this guide.**